vitessio/website/content/en/blog/2022-06-10-kubecon-eu-recap.md

 # Learnings
 - Producing content really helps spread the word.
-At least two people referenced [The Story of Vitess podcast by Deepthi on Changelog](https://changelog.com/podcast/485).
+At least two people referenced **[The Story of Vitess podcast by Deepthi on Changelog](https://changelog.com/podcast/485)**.
 - In previous conferences, many people asked about “Vitess Support”.
 The conversation has now shifted to “Managed Vitess” / “Managed Database”.
 This is a sign of increased cloud adoption in the database services space.
 - We saw multiple vendors who were offering cloud services only in the EU with the promise that all the servers live in the EU so that there’s no way they can ever be in violation of the GDPR Data Residency rules.
 - Project booths were not on the main schedule and people reported trying to find us at times when we weren’t supposed to be at the booth.
 We need to work with CNCF to improve this.

 # What’s next
-The [2022 North American event](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) is scheduled for October 24-28 in Detroit, Michigan.
+The **[2022 North American event](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/)** is scheduled for October 24-28 in Detroit, Michigan.
 We will most likely have a Vitess booth again.
-The [2023 EU event](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe-2023/) is scheduled for April 17-21 in Amsterdam, The Netherlands.
+The **[2023 EU event](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe-2023/)** is scheduled for April 17-21 in Amsterdam, The Netherlands.

-Special thanks to Harshit Gangal for organizing the Vitess presence at this conference.
+Special thanks to **Harshit Gangal** for organizing the Vitess presence at this conference.